(DE) +49 (0) 7531 81 60 68

 2. What coverage should I use?

-Internal tests showed that a coverage of about 25-30x with corrected PacBio RS reads is sufficient to produce high-quality genome assemblies.
+Internal tests showed that a coverage of about 25-30x with corrected PacBio RS II reads is sufficient to produce high-quality genome assemblies.
+This corresponds to a raw data coverage of approx. 100x that should be achieved.
 Assembly results highly depend on the composition of the analysed genome and may vary between different organisms.

 3. Which and how much starting material should I send?